 The Central Seattle region represents 10.4% of the Specialty Area 153 population.
 Retirement homes located closer to downtown Seattle tend to be mid-rise to high-rise.
 Retirement homes located within more residential neighborhoods are low-rise to mid-rise buildings.
-The largest concentrations of retirement homes are located within the First Hill neighborhood in the city of Seattle.
+The largest concentrations of retirement homes are located within the First Hill neighborhood in the City of Seattle.
 First Hill has a high concentration of health related services, which makes it an ideal location for retirement homes.
+There is currently no new construction of retirement homes in the Central Seattle region.